Ask AI

 There are a few ways you can define an asset check:

-• Together with assets - In this approach, checks execute in the same op that materializes the asset.
+• Together with assets - In this approach, checks execute in the same operation that materializes the asset.

 • Using an asset check factory - This approach allows you to define multiple, similar asset checks at once